How to Find Tonnage Size & SEER from Trane Model Number

 Characters 9 and beyond: A Trane model number can be up to 15 characters long.
 Most are shorter.
 The 9th space and beyond includes information about modifications made to the series since it was first introduced, voltage, additional functionality of the unit and a parts ID code.

-What about 20 SEER and higher?
+What About 20 SEER and Higher?

 Written by